Online selective conformal inference: adaptive scores, convergence rates and optimality: Preliminaries

-\end{theorem} The proofs of the two previous results can be found in \S~\ref{proof:thangelinfo}.
-The bound \eqref{FCPbound} provides an upper bound on the $\FP_t$ and shares similarities with the previous bound of \cite{angelopoulos2024online}.
-However, there are two main differences: first, our algorithm includes a selection part, which makes the problem more challenging and slows down the convergence of the upper-bound if there are only few selections.
-Second, as we always increase $\qt_t^{\OSCI}$ when it is negative (reason why we use $\reaction_t$ and not just $\Err_t$), the situation where $\FP_t = 0$ can occur and no positive lower bound for $\FP_t$ can be provided.
-This behavior is more natural, for example, in the situation where we can perfectly predict $Y_t$.
-Indeed, in this situation, we can make no error, but previous online CP algorithms based on ACI are forced to make unnecessary errors so that $\FP_t$ tends to $\alpha$.
-Finally, a similar bounds on the FCP in the selective case has also been proposed by \cite{bao2024cas} for another variant of ACI. \begin{remark} In the conformal testing example, recall that $\FP_t = \FDP_t$.
-The bound \eqref{FCPbound} is thus completely new to our knowledge and says that the $\FDP_t$ is bounded close to $\alpha$ if enough novelties have been made in time before time $t$, even in an adversarial setting.
-This is in sharp contrast with the previous literature for which the distribution of an alternative is by definition the same across time, see \S~\ref{subsec-intro-online testing}. \end{remark}
+\end{theorem} See \S~\ref{proof:thangelinfo} for the proof.
+The bound in \eqref{FCPbound} provides an upper bound on $\FP_t$ and shares similarities with the one proposed in \cite{angelopoulos2024online}.
+However, there are two main differences.
+First, our algorithm includes a selection part, which makes the problem more challenging and slows down the convergence of the upper bound if there are only few selections.
+Second, as we always increase $\qt_t^{\OSCI}$ when it is negative, $\FP_t = 0$ can occur and no positive lower bound for $\FP_t$ can be provided.
+This behavior is more natural, for example, in situations where $Y_t$ can be perfectly predicted.
+In such cases, we make no errors, whereas previous online conformal algorithms based on ACI are forced to make unnecessary errors so that $\FP_t$ tends to $\alpha$.

+\begin{remark} In conformal testing, recall that $\FP_t = \FDP_t$.
+The bound \eqref{FCPbound} says that $\FDP_t$ is bounded close to $\alpha$ if enough discoveries have been made before time $t$ in an adversarial setting, which is a new contribution. \end{remark}